Market Normality Indicator

 We refresh the snapshot daily after market close.
 The historical distribution itself is recomputed monthly when fresh price data lands.
 The math is the same percentile-of-empirical-distribution approach for all four metrics, so the gauges read consistently with each other.

-Educational and informational purposes only.
+See all tools →Educational and informational purposes only.
 Not investment advice.
 Past performance does not guarantee future results.